mjbuckley/format-weather-data/README.txt

 -Be careful with type (specifically text vs num).
 I'm using numbers a lot with things like zip and cbsa.
 Sometimes those are stored as strings(esp. if they are object props), other times as numbers.
 Be sure I know in what form something is.

-NOTES:
--For now I am omitting the flags from weather.json because I'm not using them in the app.
-I can always add in the future.